dareljohnson/ai-video-to-text-converter/README.md

 ---

 ## Troubleshooting

 - **FFmpeg not found:** Ensure FFmpeg is installed and in your PATH.
+- **CUDA not used or wrong GPU:**
-- **CUDA not used:** Make sure you have a compatible GPU and CUDA drivers.
+	- Make sure you have a compatible GPU, NVIDIA drivers, and CUDA toolkit installed.
+	- Use `--cuda-device N` to select the correct GPU (e.g., your RTX 4080 may be GPU 1).
+	- The program prints which GPU is being used at startup.
 - **FileNotFoundError:** Ensure your input file is in the project root and you provide the correct relative path.

 ---